 This is how I came to Plato’s analogy of the cave without having never heard about it before.
 Mine was the cave of the Mind; I felt suffocated in it, but knew, SAW there is a way out, just need to keep going, to keep asking self and to keep listening to the answers which come FROM WITHIN.

 And I grabbed any topic my mind turned to.
 What is this fucking kundalini?
 Who was U.G.
 Krishnamurti?
 Why do we have three major religions/philosophies?
 What is this talk about Akashic Records?
 Where is Auroville and what the hell is that?
 What about that Tibetan Book of the Dead?
 What is The Third Eye?
 On and on and on and on.

 THIS is where neti neti comes in, and again, I had no idea at the time what it was.
 But every time I looked at any of the above subjects, or any other things I felt drawn to… my INNER SENSE told me after a while – BULLSHIT!
 Not it!
 This is NOT TRUE!
 How can humans believe in this nonsense?
 What the hell is wrong with us??..
 And I kept going, not it, not it, not true, not true, guided only by self, nothing else.

 What happens as a result?
 One gets to own every insight, every little movement within.
 One comes up with Plato’s cave analogy WITHOUT reading Plato.
-One suddenly writes ‘If I doubt own existence, it means I exist’ WITHOUT Kant.
+One suddenly writes ‘If I doubt own existence, it means I exist’ WITHOUT Descartes.
 One begins to laugh at millenia old human tales, first tentatively and then out loud, and my God, how hilarious it was to suddenly find myself in the company of great philosophers and sages and see exactly what they saw and realise that I OWN every one of those realisations without ever having touched their books.